 Madeleine Fernando is a public relations specialist and writer based out of the Bay Area.
 She is a graduate of Northwestern University’s Medill School of Journalism.

 ‘Blurring the Color Line’ will be screened as part of CAAMFest40 at 3:00 p.m.
-Saturday, May 14 at the Great Star Theater in San Francisco Chinatown, followed by a Q&A. Buy tickets at CAAMFest.com.
+Saturday, May 14 at the Great Star Theater in San Francisco Chinatown, followed by a Q&A. Special thanks to our sponsor for the event, Verizon.
+Buy tickets at CAAMFest.com.